opensafely-core/ehrql/docs/wiki-docs/installation-and-setup.md

 If you have multiple command-line interfaces installed, Visual Studio Code also provides an option [to select a different command-line interface](https://code.visualstudio.com/docs/terminal/basics#_terminal-shells).

-:spiral_notepad: You should be able to complete all the tutorial steps from within Visual Studio Code.
+:notepad_spiral: You should be able to complete all the tutorial steps from within Visual Studio Code.
 You can:
 * create and edit files, and folders (directories)
 * run commands, such as `opensafely`, in the terminal